 Overview

-The ATIC network is dedicated to the early detection of markers for type 1 diabetes, called antibodies.
-Identification of people with antibodies can lead to a better prognosis and management of type 1 diabetes long term.
 Those with a positive antibody test can also participate in clinical trials aimed at delaying the onset of symptomatic type 1 diabetes.
-Relative of people with type 1 diabetes aged between 2 and 30, living in Australia and New Zealand can register for a blood test.
+Relatives of people with type 1 diabetes aged between 2 and 30, living in Australia and New Zealand can register for a blood test.

 Related Information